xdbfoundation/DigitalBits/docs/software/admin.md

 The [example config](https://github.com/xdbfoundation/DigitalBits/blob/master/docs/digitalbits-core_example.cfg) is not a real configuration, but documents all possible configuration elements as well as their default values.

-Here is an [example test network config](https://github.com/xdbfoundation/docker-digitalbits-core-horizon/blob/master/testnet/core/etc/digitalbits-core.cfg) for connecting to the test network.
+Here is an [example test network config](https://github.com/xdbfoundation/DigitalBits/blob/master/docs/digitalbits-core_testnet.cfg) for connecting to the test network.

-Here is an [example public network config](https://github.com/xdbfoundation/docs/blob/master/other/digitalbits-core-validator-example.cfg) for connecting to the public network.
+Here is an [example public network config](hhttps://github.com/xdbfoundation/DigitalBits/blob/master/docs/digitalbits-core.cfg) for connecting to the public network.

 The examples in this file don't specify `--conf betterfile.cfg` for brevity.

 Auditing of the P2P network is enabled by default, see the [overlay topology](#overlay-topology-survey) section for more detail if you'd like to disable it

 ### Validating node
-Nodes are considered **validating** if they take part in SCP and sign messages pledging that the network agreed to a particular transaction set.
+Nodes are considered **validating** if they take part in DCP and sign messages pledging that the network agreed to a particular transaction set.

 If you want to validate, you must generate a public/private key for your node.